LMLK-seal/dev-starter/README.md

 5. ⏳ Waits for the development server to start
 6. 🌐 Automatically opens your browser to `http://localhost:5173`

+Note:
+If dependencies are already installed the program will skip this part and runs `npm run dev`.

 ## ⚙️ Configuration

 You can customize the script by modifying these variables at the top of `run.py`: